Study short name: EarlyNuts

 Study Population: 12 month old infants.
 Participants were recruited from randomly selected council-led immunisation centres across Melbourne on the day of their 12 month immunisation.

 Study status: Recruitment completed November 2019.
-Data collection ongoing, through early 2020.
+Data collection completed January 2020.

 Where can I find more information?

 - Soriano VX, Peters RL, Ponsonby AL, Dharmage SC, Perrett KP, Field MJ, et al. Earlier ingestion of peanut after changes to infant feeding guidelines: The EarlyNuts study.
 Journal of Allergy & Clinical Immunology.
 2019;08:08. doi: https://doi.org/10.1016/j.jaci.2019.07.032.

 Last modified: May 29th 2020 | Date created: April 9th 2019